gaju-01/Touristivity/README.md

 whcih is the better spot according to your taste and nature like, Google ,You Tube etc. But also we may fail in finding the perfect spots to spend vacation.
 So this website is build mainly to solve that problem.
 Here you can get all features, which helps you to search and book your favourite places and you need not go through many websites to plan your trips.
+# Instructions
+1. Clone the project using git clone https://github.com/gaju-01/Touristivity.git
+2. cd into the root directory
+3. Run npm install to install the dependencies
+4. Note that your node version should be 16